 My second flight of the day is also very relaxing and I get my third breakfast.
 It’s another great breakfast, but after this meal, I’m pretty much done eating for the rest of the day.

 When I arrive in Prague, I take the bus to the metro station and the metro to my hotel.
 I decided to go for a very luxurious hotel as well, so I’m staying at the 5* Hilton hotel, which has a beautiful atrium.
-I booked it through Hotwire (secret deal) and got more than 50% off compared to the prices at Hilton’s website.
+I booked it through Hotwire (secret deal) and got more than 50% off compared to the prices on Hilton’s website.
 Score!

 After a short break in my hotel room, it’s time to explore Prague!
 I’ve been to Prague before, so I don’t have a plan or must-sees.
 I expected it to be less crowded in October than during Christmas break, but there’s still a lot of tourists wandering around.
 I wander around Old town (love all the buildings), cross the Donau river over the Charles Bridge, check out the John Lennon Wall and visit Prague Castle.
 I stop frequently to enjoy the view.